dayanacavalcante/Obesity-Estimate/README.md

 One of the most time-consuming steps when working with Machine Learning models is data processing.
 It is also essential to understand the conclusions that can be drawn from the data.

-Analyzing the level of Body Mass Index with Weight and Physical Activity, it can be seen that there is a variation in the frequency of physical activity by the sample classified with "Insufficient Weight", "Normal Weight", "Overweight Level I", "Overweight Level II" and "Obesity Type I".
-The sample classified with “Obesity Type II” and “Obesity Type III” also practice physical activity, mostly, but no more than two times a week.
+Analyzing the level of Body Mass Index with Weight and Physical Activity, it can be seen that there is a variation in the frequency of physical activity by the sample classified by "Insufficient Weight", "Normal Weight", "Overweight Level I", "Overweight Level II" and "Obesity Type I".
+The sample classified by “Obesity Type II” and “Obesity Type III” also practice physical activity, mostly, but no more than two times a week.

 ![](/Charts/scatter_weight_faf.png)

-There are columns with object and float data.
-First, I treated the object type data with the _category_encoders_ method, which uses a dictionary to determine the order of the attributes.
+There is data of type object and float.
+I treated the object type data with the _category_encoders_ method, which uses a dictionary to determine the order of the attributes.
 The _Label Encoder_ method could also be used, which is indicated for ordinal categorical variables, which is the case of the "Foods_between_Main_Meals", "Alcoholic_Drinks" and "Body_Mass_Index" columns.
 However, as this method assigns the order of values through the alphabetical order of the classes, it did not return an expected order.
 I could also use the _One Hot Encoding_ method or _get_dummies_ from the Pandas library but as my number of columns would increase, I chose not to use it.

 ```
       Gender        Age    Height      Weight  ...
 Time_Spent_on_Technologies  Alcoholic_Drinks  Type_of_Transport_Used  Body_Mass_Index